 We feature short fiction stories for middle and high school students that illustrate key earth science concepts in the plot of the story.
 These are fun but educational stories suitable for the classroom.

-Illustration for And the Stones Shall Cry Out by Erin Colson
+Illustration for Feedstock by Erin Colson

 Read more...(requires a pdf reader)